sheredom/utf8.h/README.md

 - Investigate adding a utf8canon which would turn 'bad' utf8 sequences (like ASCII values encoded in 4-byte utf8 codepoints) into their 'good' equivalents (as suggested by [@KmBenzie](https://twitter.com/KmBenzie))
 - Investigate changing to [Creative Commons Zero License](http://creativecommons.org/publicdomain/zero/1.0/legalcode.txt) (as suggested by [@mcclure111](https://twitter.com/mcclure111))
 - Document the code to make it more understandable (as suggested by [@mcclure111](https://twitter.com/mcclure111))
-- Add strn* variants (should n by bytes or utf8 codepoints though?)
+- Add strn* variants (should n be by bytes or utf8 codepoints though?)

 ## License ##